 - Send the revised version to your supervisor for approval.

-Constantly skimming sources for text passages can prevent you from quickly completing your bachelor's or master's thesis.
+Constantly skimming sources for quotations can prevent you from quickly completing your bachelor's or master's thesis.
 When you have a rhythm to writing ("flow"), you should always try not to be pulled out of it.
 Try our turbo writing technique and write five pages per day!

 Thesis-Reflex 8: Incorporating all found sources into the text